glreno/oneko/README.md

 This fork is based on [Werner Randelshofer's Java port](http://www.randelshofer.ch/blog/2010/07/screenmate-neko-in-java).

-This initial commit contains Randelshofer's executable jar, containing the source.
+This initial commit contains his source, extracted from the jar.
 His description states:

 > Feel free to copy the source code and images.
 You can change it if you like, for your own Neko Java program.